upros/ATLS/atls/draft-friel-tls-over-http-01.md

 # Appendix B. Pseudo Code

 This appendix gives both C and Java pseudo code illustrating how to inject and extract raw TLS records from a TLS software stack.
 Please not that this is illustrative, non-functional pseudo code that does not compile.
-Functioning proof-of-concept code is available on the following public respository [[ EDITOR'S NOTE: Add the URL here ]].
+Functioning proof-of-concept code is available on the following public repository [[ EDITOR'S NOTE: Add the URL here ]].

 ## B.1 OpenSSL